spectrocloud/librarium/content/docs/04-clusters/02-data-center/03-vmware.md

 7. When the Gateway transitions to the **Running** state, it is fully provisioned and ready to bootstrap tenant cluster requests.

+8. Power off the installer OVA that you initially imported at the start of this installation process.

 <InfoBox>

 A Gateway cluster installation automatically creates a cloud account using the credentials entered at the time the gateway cluster is deployed.
-You can use this account to provision clusters across all Tenant Projects.
+You can use this account to provision clusters across all tenant projects.

 </InfoBox>

-## vSphere - Clean up installer

-Power off the installer OVA which was initially imported at the start of this installation process.

 # Troubleshooting
 <br />

-### Gateway installer - Unable to register with the Tenant Portal
+### Gateway Installer - Unable to register with the Tenant Portal

 When powered on, the installer VM goes through a bootstrap process and registers itself with the Tenant Portal.
 This process typically takes 5 to 10 minutes.
 If the installer fails to register with the Tenant Portal within this timeframe, it could indicate a bootstrapping error.